CharlesRh/secular-buddhism/eightfold-path/8-right-concentration/04-deepening-concentration.md

 **Begin with yourself**: Start by directing genuine goodwill toward yourself.
 You might use phrases like "May I be happy," "May I be peaceful," "May I be free from suffering," or "May I live with ease."
 The specific words matter less than the sincere intention behind them.

+Some might wonder how saying "May I be happy" aligns with Buddhist teachings on non-self (*anatta*).
+This isn't a contradiction but a skillful navigation between conventional and ultimate truths.
+While deep insight reveals no fixed, permanent self, we operate on the conventional level where suffering and well-being are very real experiences.
+Lovingkindness practice works with our everyday experience while gradually loosening rigid self-identification by extending the same care to all beings.

 Here are some of the standard lovingkindness phrases you can use.
 Feel free to adapt the wording to what feels most sincere and meaningful to you:

 - May I be safe.